bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-28-specification-call.md

 Speaker 1: No, I haven't implemented this yet either.

-Speaker 0: And [Redacted] or [Redacted] on the LDK side?
+Speaker 0: And [redacted] or [redacted] on the LDK side?

 Speaker 5: No, we've not implemented it.

 Speaker 0: Okay.
 Yeah, I guess we should just wait then for people to implement it and see if it just works out okay, or if we discover some things that are annoying.